-As a mechanism to drive growth in industry clusters the Innovation Institute administers a \$50 million Scientific and Technology Research and Development Matching Grant Fund which was created by the Massachusetts Legislature.
-In August 2016, Governor Baker signed an economic development bill, "An Act Relative to Job Creation and Workforce Development", which provides \$50 million in additional authorization for the Innovation Institute's Scientific and Technology Research and Development Matching Grant Fund.
+As a mechanism to drive growth in industry clusters, the Innovation Institute administers a \$65 million Collaborative Research Matching Grant Program which was created by the Massachusetts Legislature and recapitalized in 2016 as part of the economic development bill, "An Act Relative to Job Creation and Workforce Development".
 This program provides matching capital funds for scientific or technology research and development projects sponsored by the University of Massachusetts, research universities, non-profit entities, or non-profit research institutions in the Commonwealth.
 To date, six awards have been made under this fund for a total of \$25 million of capital investment to fund and help develop large-scale, long-term collaborative research projects sponsored by Massachusetts-based research entities.
 The Innovation Institute strengthens research capacity in the Commonwealth through these research investments and by convening the Directors of its eleven research centers to share best practices and to promote partnerships with key industry partners.